THENHKHAN/FarmStack-TodoList-Project/README.md

 ### feature added tille now
 - See data from backed to fronted
-- Delete data on fontend
+- Delete data from fontend
+- Add Todo From frontend